lisamarimyrene/cssgroup4/README.md

 In this website, technologies such as HTML, CSS/SASS and JavaScript is used to develop the scrollytelling website.

-The group of this prosjekt, Lisa, Alexandra and Fadumo, are all responsible to contribute and maintaiing the project.
+The group of this prosect, Lisa, Alexandra and Fadumo, are all responsible to contribute and maintaining the project.